tasict/homebridge-ewelink-sonoff/README.md

 - @gmeiburg88 - for trusting my control of his baby's dimmer lamp to enable support for D1... and the heater too!
 - @victorcooper - for allowing me to turn his room into a disco with lights and colours of his B1))
 - @minws13 - for giving me remote access to his aquarium thermostat to add support for these devices.

 Thank you to all 😃.
-And of course to me too!